 We will be required to pay holders liquidated damages if we fail to comply with our obligations to register the resale of the notes or the common stock issuable upon conversion of the notes within specified time periods.
-Because the registration statement of which this prospectus is a part was not declared effective by January 10, 2004, we have been and will be required to pay liquidated damages, consisting of interest on the outstanding principal of the notes at the initial annual rate of 0.25% for the first 90 days (and thereafter at the annual rate at 0.50%), until the registration statement is declared effective.
 See "Description of Notes-Registration Rights."